openframeworks/ofSite/documentation/math/ofQuaternion.markdown

 _inlined_description: _

-\briefSet a quaternion which will perform a rotation of an angle around the axis given by the vector(x,y,z).
+Make a rotation Quat which will rotate vec1 to vec2.

-Define Spherical Linear interpolation method also
+Generally take a dot product to get the angle between these and then use a cross product to get the rotation axis Watch out for the two special cases when the vectors are co-incident or opposite in direction.